-You might be wondering what a Certified Financial Planner ™ knows about music lessons for kids.
+You might be wondering what a CERTIFIED FINANCIAL PLANNER™ Professional ™ knows about music lessons for kids.
 Well, I’ll admit I’m no George Gershwin.
 But all work and no music makes Neal a very dull Pilgrim.
 My entire family is actually pretty involved with music.
 Each of my children has taken up one instrument (at least), which means Papa Pilgrim had to crack open the wallet and pay for lessons.

 Of course, that means I’ve had to become an expert at getting the best music lessons for my ducklings at the least possible cost.
 Here’s what I learned along the way.

 1. Never ever buy lessons from a music store.

 If you simply apply that rule, you’ll already save yourself a bundle.
 I know something about this firsthand.
 Believe it or not, when I was a young lad of 15, I taught drums — my first small business idea!
 I know that was a very long time ago, but things haven’t changed much.
 The studio gave me 40% of the lesson fee and they took the balance.
 What does that mean for you?

 If you can get the same teacher to give your kids lessons privately, you’ll save 60% – at least.
 I’m not suggesting that you hang around the store at night, corner the piano teacher just as he’s leaving and secretly get his contact information.
 There are much better ways to get great music teachers at very low prices.

 2. Don’t ask other parents for referrals.

 Let’s face it.
 Every parent thinks their kid is the next Elvis Presley – and they are convinced they’ve got the best music teacher in the world.
 Forget it.
 They aren’t impartial.
 And your friends really aren’t qualified to judge a good from a bad music teacher.
 (The same concept is true for other referrals.
 I went to the dentist without getting dentists’ names from friends and saved a bundle while getting world-class service.)